-th a brand new \$300m facility to deliver products with the
+Natura-Aeropack is an integrated manufacturer of personal and home care products with a brand new \$300m facility to deliver products with the lowest CO

-bility programs from the farm to your brand without int
+We bring sustainability programs from the farm to your brand without intermediate

-Our portfolio and advocacies give your brand the req sustainability.
+Our portfolio and advocacies give your brand the requisite storyline for high impact sustainability.
 This is done through:

-- Natural & sustainable coconut-derived products - Value-adding that is efficient from raw materials to retail-ready products.
-Streamlined logistics that reduces CO_p & GHG emissions.
-2 - 4 - Innovative packaging materials ensures sustainability upto product end-of-life. - 5.
-CSR that extends to farmer-stakeholders.
+- Natural & sustainable coconut-derived products. - Value-adding that is efficient from raw materials to retail-ready products Streamlined logistics that reduces CO2 & GHG emissions. - Innovative packaging materials ensures sustainability upto product - CSR that extends to farmer-stakeholders.